AldoMoreno13/WHSTechNotes/journal.md

 Farewell Party|	x				|   x  |    T  |                                                  |
 # May 5, 2025
 I think the 100 men can beat 1 gorilla because some people know how to fight and trow strong punches and its too many people vs a gorilla that is 5 Feet  that weighs 430 mean wille the average people weight 197.8 Times 100.I dont thing this is a resposible to do in real life just to pruve a point and people meay not even learn a lesonf from figting a gorilla.
 Trend spread beacus of its entertainment on people.
+# May 12, 2025
+The "Chromebook chaleng" is a dum and dangerus challeng that shuld be stopd before it gets wors.
+The trend shous us how bad we are at keeping aure chromebooks safe and the lack of responsibiliteis.The safty and responsibliteis to ceep youre chrome and others safe is imprtant because the chrome is not yourse and people tont want to get hurt.